vishvAsa/kalpAntaram/kANe/v3/4/General_Index.md

 168, 205-6, 208-9, 211, 214, 232.
 Elepbants, do not figure much in the 6430, 945, 898, 904, 914,

-figbting described in the Maha Durga (a fort or capital ) 178ff.
+figbting described in the Maha Durgā (a fort or capital ) 178ff.

 bbārata 203 ; if not well trained Durgā 368.